bejsovec/STIG-REMEDIATION-WIN11/STIGGUIDES/secureRemoteAccess.md

 <h2>4.
 Rollback Instructions (If Needed)</h2>
 In order to rollback these changes, you would have first needed to check the original vaules.
-In Windows 11, the deafult values for the policy allow Administrators and Authenticated Users access.
+In Windows 11, the deafult values for the policy allow Administrators and Authenticated Users access.<br>
-<b>Manual Remediation Rollback</b><br>
+<br><b>Manual Remediation Rollback</b><br>
-Navigate back to Local Computer Policy >> Computer Configuration >> Windows Settings >> Security Settings >> Local Policies >> User Rights Assignment in local policy.
+Navigate back to Local Computer Policy >> Computer Configuration >> Windows Settings >> Security Settings >> Local Policies >> User Rights Assignment in local policy.<br>
-Select the policy "Access this computer from the network"
+Select the policy "Access this computer from the network"<br>
-1. "Add User or Group" to add Administrators and Authenticated Users
+1. "Add User or Group" to add Administrators and Authenticated Users<br>
 2. Select any other users or groups and then click remove.<br>

-<b>Automated Remediation (PowerShell Script)Rollback<b>
+<br><b>Automated Remediation (PowerShell Script)Rollback</b><br>
 Run the following in PowerShell as an Administrator:
 ```
 $cfg = @"